-- HSG-1 Homeownership Continue to assist low- and moderate-income potential homebuyers to purchase homes through down payment assistance, closing cost assistance, housing rehabilitation assistance and required housing counseling training. - HSG-2 Owner-occupied Housing Rehabilitation Conserve and rehabilitate existing affordable housing units occupied by low- and moderate-income homeowners in the community by providing financial assistance to addressing code violations, emergency repairs, energy efficiency improvements, and accessibility for persons with disabilities. - HSG-3 Housing Construction/Rehabilitation Increase the supply of decent, safe and sanitary, and accessible housing that is affordable to both owners and renters in the County by assisting with acquisition, site improvements, development fees, new construction and rehabilitation of vacant buildings. - HSG-4 Renter-occupied Rehabilitation Provide financial assistance to landlords to rehabilitate affordable housing units for that are rented to low- and moderate-income tenants. - HSG-5 Fair Housing Promote fair housing choice through education, training and outreach to affirmatively furthering fair housing throughout the County. - HMS-2 Prevention and Re-Housing - Continue to support the prevention of homelessness through anti-eviction activities and programs for rapid re-housing. - HMS-3 Housing Support the rehabilitation of, including accessibility improvements for emergency shelters, transitional housing, and permanent housing for the homeless. - HMS-5 Permanent Housing Promote the development of permanent supportive housing for homeless individuals and families. - SNS-1 Housing Increase the supply of affordable housing that is accessible, decent, safe, and sanitary for the elderly, persons with disabilities, persons with developmental disabilities, persons with HIV/AIDS, victims of domestic violence, persons recovering from alcohol/drug dependency, and persons with other special needs, through rehabilitation of existing buildings and new construction of housing. - SNS-3 Accessibility Improve the accessibility of owner-occupied housing through rehabilitation and support/improve renter occupied housing by making reasonable accommodations for the physically disabled by removing architectural barriers. - AMS-3 Fair Housing Provide funds for training, education, outreach, and monitoring to affirmatively further fair housing in the County.
+- HSG-2 Owner-occupied Housing Rehabilitation Conserve and rehabilitate existing affordable housing units occupied by low- and moderate-income homeowners in the community by providing financial assistance to addressing code violations, emergency repairs, energy efficiency improvements, and accessibility for persons with disabilities. - HSG-3 Housing Construction/Rehabilitation Increase the supply of decent, safe and sanitary, and accessible housing that is affordable to both owners and renters in the County by assisting with acquisition, site improvements, development fees, new construction and rehabilitation of vacant buildings. - HMS-1 Operation/Support Financially assist providers to operate housing and support services for the homeless and persons at-risk of becoming homeless. - HMS-2 Prevention and Re-Housing Continue to support the prevention of homelessness through anti-eviction activities and programs for rapid re-housing. - AMS-3 Fair Housing Provide funds for training, education, outreach, and monitoring to affirmatively further fair housing in the County.

-During the FY 2024 Annual Action Plan, Richland County will fund the following projects:
+During the FY 2025 Annual Action Plan, Richland County will fund the following projects: